Structure and curriculum

 CREDITS

-Compulsory Q1 Sustainability, Development, and State of the World
+Sustainability, Development, and State of the World

 Global growth and inequalities; biophysical limits, carrying capacity, and socio-economic metabolism; impacts on water, soil, food, and health; socio-ecological conflicts and global justice; evolution of the concept of sustainability and sustainable development; sustainability indicators; strategies such as circular economy, degrowth, or "buen vivir"; international institutions; Agenda 2030 and Paris Agreement.